 It is suggested that the loss of the Easylink service will lead to social isolation and impact on the health of service users.
 However, this is an issue that has been taken up by the Citywide Connect commission which aims to reduce social isolation for older people in the city.
 The Autumn 2016 Locality Hub events had a focus on travel and included the distribution of a 'To and From' questionnaire to identify barriers and solutions to older people engaging in activities.
 200 questionnaires have been returned, the first findings being made available at the end of December 2016; a key finding is that 40% of respondents don't attend activities because it is too difficult to get there.
 This is now being progressed by the Transport Group set up by Health and ASC (operating as a sub-group of the Citywide Connect work) and Community Works have recently applied for external funding to tackle social isolation at a neighbourhood level using a partnership approach of Health, ASC and the voluntary sector.
 Also in support of this approach is the re-direction of funds since September 2016 as mentioned above (pilot schemes to improve health and reduce social isolation).
 It should also be mentioned that 94 people answering the 'To and From' questionnaire wanted to talk further about the issues, providing names and phone numbers for follow-up.
 Supporting people to get to local activities by operating at a neighbourhood/ local level would also reduce potential impact on the environment and improve community cohesion and integration.
 This was also identified in the 'To and From' questionnaire findings: "Generally people wanted a wider choice of activities which are closer to home with someone to support them to get there.
 They would also like to know that they will be welcomed at the activity".
-There is also work being undertaken with bus operators on increasing access to the commercial and supported bus network with accessible bus stops, talking bus stops, the Helping Hands scheme and discounts for carers travelling with and with 8.
-Full EIA?
-At this time, no. How will you monitor the impact of this proposal and the success of your mitigating action groups over the coming year (or more)?
+There is also work being undertaken with bus operators on increasing access to the commercial and supported bus network with accessible bus stops, talking bus stops, the Helping Hands scheme and discounts for carers travelling with and without those they care for.
+There is also good access to accessible licensed taxis within the city and when evidencing how the council meets its statutory duties under the Transport Act 1985 it is important that all the different services provided/available are considered and not just the provision of one specific service.
+8. Full EIA?
+At this time, no. How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
 9. Monitoring and Evaluation The contract will continue until the end of June 2017, which gives more time to monitor impact and develop the mitigating actions as in 7 above.